metagov/gateway/docs/plugin_tutorial.rst

 Starting a governance process
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 Implement the ``start`` method to kick off a new asynchronous governance process.
 Set the status to ``ProcessStatus.PENDING`` (or ``ProcessStatus.COMPLETED`` if unable to start the process).
 This method will be invoked through ``POST /api/internal/process/tutorial.my-gov-process``.

+Updating a governance process
+^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

+Just as with Plugins, GovernanceProcesses can be updated either through a "push" (webhook-based) or "pull" (task-based) approach.

+**PUSH approach: Use "receive_webhook" to get notified when the state of the process changes.**

+Use this approach if you're implementing a process that is performed on an external platform that is capable of emitting a webhook when the process ends (and/or when the process changes, such as a vote is cast).
+Implement the ``receive_webhook`` listener.
+Use it to update status and outcome, if applicable.
+See the Loomio plugin for an example.

+**PULL approach: Use "update" to poll for changes in the process.**

+Implement ``update`` to check the status of the async process, possibly by making a request to an external platform.
+Update status and outcome, if applicable.
+Metagov core calls the ``update`` function every minute from a scheduled task.
+See the Discourse plugin for an example.

 Closing a governance process
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 There are multiple ways that a governance process can be "closed."
 A plugin may support one or several of them.
 A process is considered closed when the status is set to ``ProcessStatus.COMPLETED``.

 Using the voting platform Loomio as an example, a vote can be closed in 3 ways:

 1) Loomio automatically closes the vote at a specified time ("closing_at").
 2) A Loomio user clicks "close proposal early" in the Loomio interface.
 3) The Driver closes the vote by making an API request to ``DELETE /api/internal/process/loomio.poll/<id>``.
 It may do this after a certain amount of time, or when a certain threshold of votes is reached, or for some other reason.

 To support (1) and (2), Metagov needs to be made aware that the platform has closed the vote.
-This can happen through a "push" or "pull" approach, depending on the capabilities of the platform (see below).
+This can happen through a "push" or "pull" approach, depending on the capabilities of the platform (see above).

 To support (3), the governance process needs to implement the ``close`` function.
-In order to support the driver in making a threshold-decision about when to close, use the "push" or "pull" approach to update the process outcome as votes are cast.
+This close function will be called by either ``update`` or ``receive_webhook`` depending on whether you're using a pull or pull apprach.
+It should set status to ``ProcessStatus.COMPLETED``.

 ..
     Add fourth approach: Metagov-as-time-keeper.

-**PUSH approach: Use "receive_webhook" to get notified when the state of the process changes.**

-Use this approach if you're implementing a process that is performed on an external platform that is capable of emitting a webhook when the process ends (and/or when the process changes, such as a vote is cast).
-Implement the ``receive_webhook`` listener.
-Use it to update status and outcome, if applicable.
-See the Loomio plugin for an example.

-**PULL approach: Use "update" to poll for changes in the process.**

-Implement ``update`` to check the status of the async process, possibly by making a request to an external platform.
-Update status and outcome, if applicable.
-Metagov core calls the ``update`` function every minute from a scheduled task.
-See the Discourse plugin for an example.

 .. seealso:: See the :doc:`Reference Documentation <../autodocs/core>` for more information about the ``GovernanceProcess`` models.